Building Equitable and Collaborative Community Research Partnerships

 Location

-Join us for a two-day gathering to bring together local and international community research partners to share their perspectives on ethical and impactful environmental research.
+Local and international community research partners convened to share their perspectives on ethical and impactful environmental research.
 Strong community partnerships are essential for conducting rigorous, culturally competent, and solutions-oriented research that respects local knowledge and priorities.
 Ethical research practices not only foster trust and long-term collaboration but also lead to more effective and equitable environmental policies.

-Hosted by the Stanford King Center on Global Development , co-sponsored by the Woods Institute for the Environment, and led by the Stanford Doerr School of Sustainability (SDSS) this two-day convening will gather community research partners from low- and middle-income countries, as well as Stanford students, faculty, and staff, for conversations about community-academic partnerships through a sustainability lens.
+Hosted by the Stanford King Center on Global Development , co-sponsored by the Woods Institute for the Environment, and led by the Stanford Doerr School of Sustainability (SDSS), this two-day convening gathered community research partners from low- and middle-income countries, as well as Stanford students, faculty, and staff, for conversations about community-academic partnerships through a sustainability lens.

-This event will include a day-long workshop for faculty, students, and staff; a half-day workshop for graduate students; and one-on-one meetings to facilitate conversations about how to center local voices in community-academic relationships.
+This event included a day-long workshop for faculty, students, and staff; a half-day workshop for graduate students; and one-on-one meetings to facilitate conversations about how to center local voices in community-academic relationships.

 Planning committee: